 The Foolish bottom line

 Waste Management could very well be dividend dynamo.
 It has a fairly high yield, a moderate payout ratio, and reasonable debt.
-While earnings are beginning to recover after dipping slightly during the economic downturn and are expected to increase at a 10% rate over the next few years, investors will still want to keep an eye on them to make sure that growth materializes.
-If you're looking for some other great dividend stocks, check out "Secure Your Future With 9 Rock-Solid Dividend Stocks," a special report from the Motley Fool about some serious dividend dynamos.
+While earnings are beginning to recover after the worst of the economic downturn and are expected to increase at an 8% rate over the next few years, investors will still want to keep an eye on earnings to make sure that growth materializes.
+If you're looking for some other great dividend stocks, check out "Secure Your Future With 11 Rock-Solid Dividend Stocks," a special report from the Motley Fool about some serious dividend dynamos.
 I invite you to grab a free copy to discover everything you need to know about the 11 generous dividend payers -- simply click here.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.